1Bitsy/1bitsy-examples/README.md

     make flash

-The Makefiles of the examples are configured to use a Black Magic Probe by default, and will list possible serial ports that it found for you to choose from.
+The Makefiles of the examples are configured to use a Black Magic Probe by default and will list possible serial ports that it found for you to choose from.

 You can also provide the serial port you want directly to the target so that